 You're online shopping and you see an option to add an extended warranty or protection plan on your product.
-You hover over the add-on button or checkbox, trying to decide if the warranty is worth the cost.
+You hover over the add-on button or checkbox, trying to decide if the extended warranty is worth the cost.

 Chances are you've experienced this before.
 And if you're like most shoppers, you've probably decided to go for it with some purchases but not others.